eode/usbtemp/README.md

 This project is not affiliated with [usbtemp.com](https://usbtemp.com), I'm simply writing it for my own utility, and sharing the resultant code.

+This project has not yet been accepted into HACS, so manual installation is required.

 This sensor reads USBTEMP devices, which are simple, good-quality USB temperature sensors based on a genuine DS18B20 1–wire sensor and USB bridge interface, providing 9-bit to 12-bit temperature measurements.